webcrumbs/javascript-crumbs/chapters/types/Readme.md

 Integers can also be represented as either octal (base 8) or hexadecimal (base 16) literals.

 > #### Note
-> Numbers created using octal or hexadecimal format are treated as decimal numbers in all arithmetic operations.
+> octal or hexadecimal numbers are treated as decimal numbers in all arithmetic operations.

 #### Octal numbers
 starts with digit zero `0` followed by a sequence of octal digits (`0` through `7`).